radrich/richarmstrong.net/pages/about.md

 {% include img.liquid img="img/rich/rich-about.jpg" img_mobile="img/rich/rich-about-mobile.jpg" %}

-I’m an multi-hyphenate artist, writer, and creative un-sticker living in Amsterdam.
+I’m an multi-hyphenate artist, writer, and creative coach living in Amsterdam.
 Now, I haven’t always called myself an artist.
 Over the years, I’ve written code, animated things, designed stuff, and taught online.
 All creative.
 All for money.

-Now, I make bold, playful art and help other creatives get out of their own way (it’s more common than you think).
+Now, I make bold, playful art and help other creatives get unstuck, get out of their own way, and get moving.
 I use every version of my past self to do what I do now—better, weirder, and with more heart.

 ## My art